pranavkapoorr/I-Pos/README.md

-# VPOS
+# I-POS

-mpos to connect to AltaPay-Link Server
+mpos to connect to IPS-Link Server